Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 #### Example: Accessibility enhancement

 You may want to use the Deadzone Processor to improve accessibility for physically challenging input gestures, such as very small movements on an input device.
 The sensitivity can be configurable through a game menu, for example.
-To filter out input events from tiny movements on a joystick (e.g., for trembling hands), here’s how you can modify the right stick binding of a gamepad to ignore input events for small input values:
+To filter out input events from tiny movements on a joystick (For example, for trembling hands), here’s how you can modify the right stick binding of a gamepad to ignore input events for small input values:

 ![An example of a Stick Deadzone Processor setup in the Input Action Asset Editor](./Images/Processors-Deadzone-Editor.png)